-PTSD and substance abuse treatment at The Dawn
+PTSD and Substance Abuse Treatment at The Dawn

-Located in Chiang Mai, The Dawn offers a relaxing, secluded setting with experienced doctors and therapists who can help you or a loved one recover from the cycle of substance abuse and trauma.
+Located in Chiang Mai, The Dawn offers a relaxing, secluded setting with experienced medical teams and therapists who can help you or a loved one recover from the cycle of substance abuse and trauma.
 Our counselling and therapy sessions are an effective part of a wider programme that can address all of the causes of addiction and PTSD, helping bring a happier and more balanced life within reach.